 Skoda was expected to electrify the Kodiaq with its mid-cycle facelift this year but didn’t.
 The non-availability of the Kodiaq as a plug-in hybrid or a mild-hybrid leads to doubts about the launch of a Karoq hybrid.

 Perhaps the company doesn’t see the need for a Kodiaq PHEV now that it has a similar pure electric model in the line-up – the Enyaq.
-Moreover, the inclusion of electrification would drive prices up, and the pinch is felt harder for smaller cars like Karoq than it is for larger cars like the Kodiaq.
+The inclusion of electrification would drive prices up, and the pinch is felt harder for smaller cars like Karoq than it is for larger cars like the Kodiaq.
 Regardless, the needs of every segment are unique, and cost alone cannot be considered when the powertrain lineup is formalized.

 2022 Skoda Karoq hybrid variants speculated

-If the 2022 Skoda Karoq model uses a hybrid engine, it will likely use the same 1.5-liter EVO e-TEC mild-hybrid engine from the 2021 Octavia.
+If the 2022 Skoda Karoq model uses a hybrid engine, it will likely use the same 1.5-liter EVO e-TEC mild-hybrid that the Octavia does.
 The electrified turbocharged four-cylinder gasoline mill produces 110 kW (147 hp) and 250 Nm (184 lb.-ft.).
 A 7-speed DSG dual-clutch transmission could be standard along with this engine.
 A 48-volt belt-driven starter motor and a 48-volt Lithium-ion battery would enable brake energy recuperation, electric boost, and coasting.
-Quieter and smoother engine starts, and fewer vibrations would be two more benefits of the mild-hybrid system.
+Quieter and smoother engine starts and fewer vibrations would be two more benefits of the mild-hybrid system.